-Nevomo develops the next generation of High-Speed Railways (HSR), based on magnetic levitation, linear motor and autonomous control systems, which can be subsequently transformed into a vacuum version.
-We are the only company in the world able to gradually implement hyperloop-inspired solutions as an upgrade for the railway industry.
+Nevomo develops the next generation of High-Speed Railroads (HSR), based on magnetic levitation, linear motor and autonomous control systems, which can be subsequently transformed into a vacuum version.
+We are the only company in the world able to gradually implement hyperloop-inspired solutions as an upgrade for the railroad industry.

 The Hyper Poland team was created in 2015, and the company was founded in 2017.
 In 2020 it was decided to change the name to NEVOMO.

 Nevomo is in no way affiliated with Elon Musk and SpaceX.
 Elon Musk was the creator of the modern concept of hyperloop, but our company is only partly inspired by this idea.
 However, part of the team had the opportunity to meet him during the finals of the SpaceX Hyperloop Pod Competition in the USA, in which our student team participated twice.

 The MagRail system is a unique magnetic rail technology operating on existing railroad tracks at a speed of 300 km/h - 550 km/h.
 This hybrid solution allows both magnetic vehicles and conventional trains to operate on the same lines.
 Our last stage - vacuum railroad (hyperloop) will require new, dedicated infrastructure and vehicles will move at speeds up to 1200 km/h.
 The subsystems tested in the first two generations will be used here.